BlueAndGold - Notre Dame Defensive Back Measurements 2020 NFL Scouting Combine

 Wingspan: 74

-The draft stock for all three players will be heavily dependent on their 40-times.
+The draft stock for all three players will be heavily dependent on their 40-yard dash times.
 All came in at good weights.
-Gilman is a little on the short side, but it's nothing significant or unexpected.
+Gilman is a little on the short side, but it’s nothing significant or unexpected.

 ----